What is Gum Disease (Periodontal) Treatment?

-The main cause of periodontitis is down to a build up of plaque around the teeth and surrounding gum that has built up and has failed to be cleaned.
+The main cause of periodontitis is the build up of plaque around the teeth and surrounding gum, which has failed to be cleaned.
 The plaque build up is especially dangerous because of the number of harmful bacteria it carries in the process.
-Smoking and having a poor diet are also reasons for gum disease that we see a lot and it is crucial to be keeping on top of trying to cut both out if you think you may be suffering with the disease.
+Smoking and a poor diet are also reasons for gum disease that we see a lot and it is crucial to try and eliminate both to avoid developing the disease.

 See below for our full fee list and price guide.

 You will have a number of check ups after the procedure but it ultimately comes down to you.
 Maintaining good oral hygiene by flossing and brushing your teeth regularly is essential to making sure that you do not pick up gum disease again.
 The consequences can be bad if you leave it untreated for too long.

 Thu – Fri9.00 – 17.00

 Sat – SunCLOSED